 Form of development Exceptions

 Advertisement and/or advertising hoarding Advertisement and/or advertising hoarding where the development achieves at least one of (a) or (b): (a) is adjacent to a road with a speed limit of less than 80 km/h (b) has an advertisement area of 2 square metres or less and achieves all of the following: (i) the message contained thereon relates entirely to a lawful use of land (ii) the advertisement is erected on the same allotment as the use it seeks to advertise (iii) the advertisement will not result in more than two advertisements on the allotment.

+Alteration of, addition to, or replacement of a dwelling existing as at 12 December 1994, on Crown land or land owned by the Crown or a Minister of the Crown at Shelley Beach Kellidie Bay Policy Area 2 and shown as a donor site on Concept Plan Map LEP/8 - Shelley Beach

 Amusement machine centre

+Caravan park Except in Precinct 13 East Mount Dutton Bay.

 Cemetery

 Commercial forestry

 Community centre

 Consulting room

 Crematorium

 Dairy

-Dwelling Except where the development achieves either (a) or (b): (a) a detached dwelling that will not result in more than one dwelling on an allotment. (b) is located within Precinct 6 Harbour Point Road .

-Educational establishment
+Dwelling Except a dwelling that satisfies one of the following: (a) will not result in more than one dwelling on an allotment (b) it is located within the Coffin Bay Policy Area 1 and it satisfies all of the following: (i) it will not result in more than one dwelling on an allotment (ii) the total floor area for all buildings (inclusive of carports and outbuildings) does not exceed 190 square metres (iii) the total building height does not exceed 5 metres (c) it is in the form of tourist accommodation and it is located within Coffin Bay township.